andressabertolini/frontpedia/Shopify/Connecting the store with Shopify Theme Kit.md

 ---

-### De fato conectando as pontas:
+### Indeed connecting the dots:

-- - - ATENÇÃO: RODE ESSE COMANDO DENTRO DE UMA PASTA AONDE VAI FICAR O TEMA - -
+- - - ATTENTION: RUN THIS COMMAND INSIDE A FOLDER WHERE THE THEME WILL BE - -

 theme get --password=[your-api-password] --store=[your-store.myshopify.com] --themeid=[your-theme-id]